1. Committee's Official Designation

 3. Objectives and Scope of Activities

 The Commission appraises the U.S. Government activities intended to understand, inform, and influence foreign publics ("public diplomacy activities").
 It may assemble and disseminate information and issue reports and other publications to the Secretary of State, the President, and the Congress, subject to the approval of the Chairperson, in consultation with the Designated Federal Officer.
-The Commission may undertake foreign travel in pursuit of its studies and coordinate, sponsor, and oversee projects, studies, events, or other activities that it deems desirable and necessary in fulfilling its functions.
+The Commission may undertake foreign travel in pursuit of its studies and coordinate, sponsor, and oversee projects, studies, events, or other activities that are necessary to fulfill its functions.

 4. Description of Duties